AEO for freight brokers: AI search visibility ranking

 What sources does Google AI Mode cite most for freight broker research?

-Which freight broker brands are named by AI but not cited as sources?
+Which freight broker brands are cited by AI but rarely named in responses?

-How concentrated is AI visibility in this category?
+How concentrated is AI visibility in the freight brokers category?